Adventure Bunny Rabbit Hopping

 Healthy Rabbit

-To ensure a safe and successful experience, you will need a cooperative, healthy rabbit that is at least four months old.
+To ensure a safe and successful rabbit agility experience, you will need a cooperative, healthy rabbit that is at least four months old.
 The rabbit should be accustomed to gentle handling and show no signs of illness or distress.
-Prior to any activity, a basic health check by a veterinarian is recommended to confirm the rabbit’s suitability.
+Prior to any activity, including using a rabbit harness for training, a basic health check by a veterinarian is recommended to confirm the rabbit’s suitability for hopping and other exercises.

 Safe Harness and Leash

-To begin rabbit hopping or agility, a well-fitted H-style harness is essential.
-An H-style harness—named for its shape—uses lightweight ~1/2" webbed straps around your rabbit’s neck and chest, joined along the back.
-It features two snaps (one on the neck strap, one on the chest strap) and a leash ring positioned on the back of the chest strap to minimize neck strain.
-This design allows free movement over jumps and stays cooler than vest-style harnesses, making it the top choice for comfort, safety, and performance.
+To start your journey into rabbit agility and rabbit hopping, a well-fitted H-style rabbit harness is essential.
+This harness, named for its unique shape, utilizes lightweight ~1/2" webbed straps that comfortably wrap around your rabbit’s neck and chest, connecting along the back.
+It features two snaps (one on the neck strap and one on the chest strap) along with a leash ring placed on the back of the chest strap to reduce neck strain.
+This thoughtful design allows for free movement over jumps and keeps your rabbit cooler than vest-style harnesses, making it the top choice for comfort, safety, and performance in your rabbit hopping guide.

 Order your harness/leash set